MengTube/Extra-Colors-Mod/README.md

 5. Paste it in your Among Us directory.
 6. Launch your Among Us.
 It might take a while to launch.

-Once the game is sucessfully launched with the mod, you will see something like this:\
+Once the game is successfully launched with the mod, you will see something like this:\
 <img src="Images/Home Menu.png">\
 <img src="Images/In-game.png">